evrenmturan/Growth-curves/readme.md

-# Growth-curves
+# Growth-curves: regression and ranking of various growth curves against experimental data
-_growth-curves.py_ automatically tests various growth curves against provided experimental data with a selection of different regression options.
+This software automatically tests various growth curves against provided experimental data with a selection of different regression options.
 The outputs of the program include:

  - A summary of results, including a list of models tested with their AIC, BIC and corrected forms of these
  - Plots of each model